Joe and Eddie: End of the duo

 On August 6, 1966, Gilbert was killed in an automobile accident while driving home after a performance in the Cosmos Club in Seal Beach, California.
 He was survived by a wife, Judy, and two sons.
 Eddie Brown continued to record as a solo act.
 As of 2007, Brown was continuing to work as a record producer and music arranger, most recently with the musical group Gravity 180.

 Music style

 The musical duo's focus was creating harmony with Joe Gilbert singing tenor and Eddie Brown singing baritone.
 Their style incorporated gospel, folk tunes, and blues with a little jazz flavor.
-Their songs contained a minimum of background instrumentals, since the "main objective was to focus on Joe & Eddie's singing..."
+Their songs contained a minimum of background instrumentation, since the "main objective was to focus on Joe & Eddie's singing..."
 The duo was known for their rapid-fire delivery and vocal improvisations, as heard in the songs "Green Grass" and "Children Go".